DMovies - Your platform for thought-provoking cinema

 The Practice (La Práctica)

-Yoga instructor has to juggle a divorce and a bizarre knee injury, in this hilarious deadpan comedy about unreliable memories, reconnections and, er, shattered mindfulness - Chilean film shows at the 41st Turin Film Festival
+Yoga instructor has to juggles a divorce and a broken meniscus, in this Chilean deadpan comedy about unreliable memories and reconnections - on Mubi on Friday, February 26th

 Gustavo (Esteban Bigliardi) is a 40-something-year-old yoga instructor from Argentina living in the Chilean capital for nearly two decades.
 He has a super healthy lifestyle, with a vegan diet devoid of onion and garlic (items banned from the Ayurveda regime).
 He teaches classes of up to 15 people Monday to Friday, and has encountered students of all sorts in the past 18 years.
 He barely remembers some of them, who eventually cross paths with the quiet and introspective middle-aged man.
 One student he will not forget is a young German woman called Steffi (Celine Wempe), who insists that there has been some sort of romantic connection between the two of them.
 Her memories are erased after a folding screen collapses on top of her (following a minor earth tremor), leaving her completely amnesiac.
 Some things are better left forgotten.